-Muddy writer Zoe Dudgeon found her inner child at Yvonne Arnaud's Dick Whittington festive and frivolous panto.
+Muddy writer Amy Dudgeon found her inner child at Yvonne Arnaud's Dick Whittington festive and frivolous panto.

 I admit it – it’s been a while since I have been to a good old-fashioned pantomime.
 However, I think I was genuinely more excited than the children swarming around me when I took my seat at the Yvonne Arnaud theatre to see Dick Whittington.